sjiveson/nfs-server-alpine/README.md

 Note that the `showmount` command won't work against the server as rpcbind isn't running.

+### Kubernetes

+As reported here https://github.com/sjiveson/nfs-server-alpine/issues/8 it appears Kubernetes requires the `privileged: true` option to be set.

 ### RancherOS

 You may need to do this to get things working;